-2. The IHDS is perfect for our study as it has data on menarche and marriage age, combined with questions on everyday political behavior.
-See app.
-B for more details about the IHDS.
+To estimate causal effects of marriage age on political engagement, our regression of interest is 2.
+The IHDS is perfect for our study as it has data on menarche and marriage age, combined with questions on everyday political behavior.
+See Appendix B for more details about the IHDS.

-3. We exclude women with missing marriage age.
-To avoid outliers due to measurement error, we limit the sample to women with menarche age 11-18 (1st-99th percentile) and winsorize marriage age at the bottom 1%.
-The IHDS defines rural areas using the 2011 census.
+- 3. We exclude women with missing marriage age.
+To avoid outliers due to measurement error, we limit the sample to women with menarche age 11-18 (1st-99th percentile) and winsorize marriage age at the bottom 1 percent.
+The IHDS defines rural areas based on the 2011 Census. - 4.
+Summary statistics are reported in Appendix Table B1.
+The distributions of menarche age and marriage age are shown in Appendix Figure B1.